astronomer/airflow-guides/guides/airflow-great-expectations.md

 ### Configuration

-The `GreatExpectationsOperator` runs a Checkpoint against a given dataset.
+To validate your data, the `GreatExpectationsOperator` runs a Checkpoint against your dataset.
 Before you start writing your DAG, make sure you have a Data Context and Checkpoint configured.
-These can be defined as dictionaries containing the necessary [Data Context](https://github.com/astronomer/airflow-data-quality-demo/blob/main/include/great_expectations/configs/snowflake_configs.py#L14) and [Checkpoint](https://github.com/astronomer/airflow-data-quality-demo/blob/main/include/great_expectations/configs/snowflake_configs.py#L99) fields and then imported into the DAG.
+To do this, define dictionaries containing the necessary [Data Context](https://github.com/astronomer/airflow-data-quality-demo/blob/main/include/great_expectations/configs/snowflake_configs.py#L14) and [Checkpoint](https://github.com/astronomer/airflow-data-quality-demo/blob/main/include/great_expectations/configs/snowflake_configs.py#L99) fields and import those dictionaries into your DAG.

 A [Data Context](https://docs.greatexpectations.io/docs/reference/data_context) represents a Great Expectations project.
 It organizes storage and access for Expectation Suites, data sources, notification settings, and data fixtures.